 Wait a few seconds for the theme install to complete, and once you see the activate button, click on it, and now, the blog will have that design.

-Here is how the WordPress customizer looks like for that theme, you can edit the colors, widget, many, etc…
+Here is how the WordPress customizer looks like for that theme, you can edit the colors, widgets, many, etc…

 That’s it for the blog theme when you add lots of posts, the design will be similar to the demo.